School Program Activities

 There two different orienteering activities you can choose from:

-This is a great introduction to orienteering, a unique and challenging sport that combines physical fitness, strategy and persistence.
+• Traditional Orienteering: This is a great introduction to orienteering, a unique and challenging sport that combines physical fitness, strategy and persistence.
 Students will learn how a compass works and the proper techniques for using it.
-Then, using the compass and a map of the camp, they will have the opportunity to take bearings and navigate from point to point exploring the grounds at Hidden Acres.
+Then, using the compass and a map of the camp, they will have the opportunity to take bearings and navigate from point to point exploring the grounds at Hidden Acres

-Get your students moving by enjoying sports and games like basketball, soccer, ultimate Frisbee, beach volleyball, Nine-Square-in-the-air, Frisbee golf, Ga-Ga Ball, parachute activities, road hockey and more.
+Get your students moving by enjoying traditional sports like basketball, soccer, ultimate frisbee, and beach volleyball.
+Or venture into fun Sports of Other Sorts, like Nine-Square-In-The-Air, Frisbee Golf, Ga-Ga Ball, Broomball, Quidditch, and more.

 Swimming